Open boundary conditions of the $D^{(2)}_3$ spin chain and sectors of conformal field theories

 given two angles $\phi_1$ and $\phi_2$, and product of R matrices for $1 \leq j \leq L$.
 The angles $\phi_1$ and $\phi_2$ determine the boundary conditions of the higher rank spin chain, as opposed to the open boundary conditions of the lower rank spin chain that is introduced in the remaining parts of this section.

-To work towards introducing the higher rank spin chain and open boundary conditions for it, we start with defining the following R matrix, and similar components, for the lower rank spin chain with the following.
-To construct the R matrix, consider the $6 \times 6$ matrix, of the form,
+To work towards introducing the higher rank spin chain and open boundary conditions for it, we start with defining the following R-matrix, and similar components, for the lower rank spin chain with the following.
+To construct the R-matrix, consider the $6 \times 6$ matrix, of the form,